Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 Okay, what do you want to try now?

-We'd like to turn the Bravo jets all to be OFF, and all Delta to MAIN A.
+They would like to turn the Bravo jets all to be OFF, and all Delta to MAIN A.

 Turn all Bravo OFF, and Delta to MAIN A, right?